Giants vs. Diamondbacks Player Props Betting Odds

 Wade Stats

-- LaMonte Wade Jr has 26 hits with three doubles, a triple, seven home runs, 26 walks and 14 RBI.
-He's also stolen one base.
+- LaMonte Wade Jr has 29 hits with four doubles, a triple, seven home runs and 26 walks.
+He has driven in 14 runs with one stolen base.

-- Wade brings a five-game streak with at least one hit into this one.
-During his last five outings he is hitting .300 with a home run, a walk and five RBI.
+- Wade has picked up a hit in six games in a row.
+During his last 10 games he is batting .343 with a double, two home runs, six walks and six RBI.

 Wade Recent Games